 Works from non-English-speaking countries may do the same with their own language or alphabet, but not always.

 See also Wingdinglish

 .
-For when this happens to the language's grammar itself, see Re Lex
+For when this happens to the language's grammar rather than just its spelling, see Re Lex

 open/close all folders

 - Digital World writing in the first three seasons of Digimon is also a cypher of katakana.
 (The fourth season only uses three or four symbols.)

 - Dog Days has a cypher of katakana.
 That they use to spell English words.

 - Haibane Renmei has an ancient alphabet which is basically written sign language.
 The sign language appears first, and is said to be indecipherable by those not in the know, but Rakka finds a gravestone with a familiar name written on it and recognizes the symbols as hand gestures.